 See the snuffle mat “in action” with the below video from Accomplished Canines.
 Even older dogs like Maggie will get some exercise with this mat:

-A quick note about safety: If your dog is a “destroyer,” be sure to only use this toy when you are there to supervise.
-Once the food it gone, your dog may decide it’s time to eat those nice soft fleece strips and they are definitely not edible!
+A quick note about safety: If your dog is a “destroyer,” be sure to supervise closely.
+No matter what, we recommend supervising during play.
 Do not use with wet food or wet treats – yuck.
-Also, be sure to check that all the food it removed so pieces don’t mold in it – you can do this by taking it outside and vigorously shaking it.
+Also, be sure to check that all the food is removed at the end of the play session (to avoid stinky moldy mess) – you can do this by taking it outside and vigorously shaking it after use.

 Do you want a healthier & happier dog?
 Join our email list & we'll donate 1 meal to a shelter dog in need!